Lewis Pickett is a four time Grammy winning mix engineer, producer and musician.

-In 2006, I moved to the United States to pursue my goal to study at Berklee College of Music.
-I graduated in 2009 with a double degree in Music Production & Engineering and Professional Music.
+Lewis’s background is multicultural, born in Caracas, Venezuela to British parents, he grew up in Latin America living in a number of different Latin American countries before moving to the US in 2006 to study at Berklee College of Music.
+He graduated in 2009 with a double degree in Music Production & Engineering and Professional music.

-My first big break was when I was asked to mix the album “Visualizate” by Gente de Zona.
-The album won a Latin Grammy for Best Latin Tropical Fusion Album of the year in 2016, and I received my first Latin Grammy for mixing.
+His professional breakthrough came when he was asked to mix the album “Visualizate” by Gente de Zona.
+The album won a Latin Grammy for Best Latin Tropical Fusion Album of the year in 2016, winning his first Latin Grammy.

 Building on this success, Lewis is now considered one of the top mixing engineers in the Latin Music industry, working with a broad range of top artists throughout Latin America, the Caribbean and Spain, such as C. Tangana, Marc Anthony, Carlos Vives, Pablo Alboran, Juanes, Alejandro Sanz, Danna Paola, Becky G and Danny Ocean.